leonardr/cce-python/README.md

 Outputs:

-* `4-probably-renewed.ndjson` - We're pretty sure we were able to find a renewal for this work, so it's probably in copyright -- but it needs to be checked manually.
+* `4-probably-renewed.ndjson` - We're pretty sure we were able to find a renewal for this work, so it's probably in copyright, but it needs to be checked manually.
-* `4-probably-not-renewed.ndjson` - None of the renewals look like a match, so this work is probably out of copyright -- but it needs to be checked manually.
+* `4-probably-not-renewed.ndjson` - None of the renewals look like a match, so this work is probably out of copyright, but it needs to be checked manually.

 ## `5-sort-it-out.py`